 Samantha Gorringe joined the council in 2014 when her son commenced at the school.
 A strategy and business professional, Sam currently runs her own business Ascent21, where she works with businesses large and small to determine where they are, where they want to be and then to set a pathway to get there.
 She has an intimate understanding of the strategic, operational and personal issues that underpin change, growth and development and is passionate about working with people and organisations who are committed to making a positive contribution to their communities.
 She strongly believes in the unique opportunity that the Steiner approach provides for those children and families directly involved with Tarremah but also that through the capabilities cultivated throughout their years at the school, our students can be of great service to the broader world.

 Chris Littlejohn – Secretary

-Chris Littlejohn has been a parent at Tarremah since 2000 and a council member since late 2015.
+Chris Littlejohn has been a parent at Tarremah since 2000 and a council member since 2015.
 He takes a hands-on approach to community involvement.
 You may have met him at the flappy duck stall at the school fair.
-He also coaches youth soccer, is a committee member of the Cygnet Sea Dragons Soccer club and is an organiser for the Cygnet Arts Council and supports youth sail training at the Port Cygnet Sailing Club.
+He also coaches youth soccer, is an organiser for the Cygnet Arts Council and supports youth sail training at the Port Cygnet Sailing Club.

 Chris is studying a Masters of Teaching degree, towards becoming a teacher.
 He has an eclectic professional background, having worked as a disability support worker and a pizza cook, a university student and a social rights activist.
 He now also works as Tarremah’s ICT Manager, emphasising the social aspects of technology in education.
 He helped develop Tarremah’s Digital Citizen website which builds awareness of the opportunities and risks of digital technology.

 John Green – Council Member